CSCI P438: Computer Networks

 Required textbook:

-I will derive material from the following reference books, RFCs, and research papers for certain classes (however, you are not required to buy any additional materials for this class):
+I will derive material from the other reference books, RFCs, and research papers for certain classes.
+However, you are not required to buy any additional materials for this class.

 The following books are excellent references for UNIX network programming (sockets etc.) and will be very useful for the programming assignments: